grame-cncm/faust/README.md

 ## Compilation and Installation

-Since release 2.5.18, Faust compilation and installation is based on cmake.
-For details about compilation, you should look at the [build/README.md](https://github.com/grame-cncm/faust/blob/master-dev/build/README.md) file and have a look at the [Faust wiki pages](https://github.com/grame-cncm/faust/wiki) or go directly to the [simple way](https://github.com/grame-cncm/faust/wiki/BuildingSimple) to compile and install.
+Since release 2.5.18, Faust compilation and installation is based on [CMake](https://cmake.org/).
+For details about compilation, you should look at the [Faust wiki pages](https://github.com/grame-cncm/faust/wiki) or go directly to the [simple tutorial](https://github.com/grame-cncm/faust/wiki/BuildingSimple) to compile and install.

 ## Using the Faust Examples